joshuabamboo/trump-tweets/blog-notes.md

 - dictionary https://www.nytimes.com/interactive/2016/01/28/upshot/donald-trump-twitter-insults.html
 - retweet to comment ratio
 	- >1 is noteworthy.
+It doesnt necessarily mean it's bad but almost all bad tweets have a ratio >1
 	- api doesnt provide comment reply data
 		- stream them as they come in - this is intensive
 		- find another service
 		- scrape page for info
 - all caps - potentially bad. shouting w all caps (sometimes he does this for positive things? eg "MAKE AMERICA GREAT AGAIN")
 - Is it him?
 Does this even matter?
 Everything is an official statement whether he wrote it or not.
-Tweets by him are more likely to be angry/agressive/negative potentially..?
+Tweets by him are more likely to be angry/agressive/negative potentially..?x

 ###What I learned?